Planning Your Korean Ski Holiday?

 In the next section, I’ll discuss ski and snowboard rental shops outside the resort.
 These shops often offer discounted lift tickets, so it’s worth considering purchasing through them for better deals.

-Yongpyong Resort Gear Rentals & Shopping
+Yongpyong Resort: Gear Rentals & Shopping

 Mona Yongpyong Resort offers a wide range of rental services to ensure you’re fully equipped for your ski or snowboard adventure.
 Whether you need skis, snowboards, boots, or even a full set of ski clothes, the rental shops have you covered.